Nick Proschwitz: Sint-Truidense

 Proschwitz signed for Belgian First Division A club Sint-Truidense on 2 February 2016.
 He scored just 4 goals in 33 appearances for the club, before departing the club at the end of the 2016–17 season.

 Sparta Rotterdam

 On 4 September 2017, Proschwitz moved to the Netherlands to join Eredivisie club Sparta Rotterdam on a one-year deal.
 He finally made his debut on 29 October, coming on as an 85th minute substitute in a 2–1 home win over FC Groningen.

+SV Meppen

+In September 2018, Proschwitz joined SV Meppen on trial, and signed for the club on a three-year contract the following month.
+He scored 14 goals in 27 matches in the 2018–19 3.
+Liga.

 Eintracht Braunschweig

-In May 2019 it was confirmed, that Proschwitz had joined Eintracht Braunschweig on a 2-year contract.
+In May 2019 it was confirmed, that Proschwitz had joined Eintracht Braunschweig on a two-year contract.
 After winning promotion in 2020 Braunschweig became his second and ultimately last club in the German second division but Eintracht couldn't avoid immediate relegation to the third tier in 2021.

 Return to Hoffenheim II

 On 20 August 2021, Proschwitz returned to Regionalliga Südwest club Hoffenheim II.
 He finished the 2021–22 season as the top scorer in the division and made the first Bundesliga appearance of his career as a substitute in the first team's final match of the season.